A man asleep at a desk

 • Side Effects: It's important to be aware of the potential side effects of using THC as a sleep aid.
 These can include increased anxiety, paranoia, and impaired coordination.

-• Legal Status: It's important to be aware of the legal status of THC in your area.
+• Legal Status: Be aware of the legal status of THC in your area.
 In some places, it is still illegal, so it's important to research the laws in your area before using THC as a sleep aid.

 Overall, it's important to do your research before using THC as a sleep aid.
 Finding the right dose, route of administration, and time of day can help you get the best results.